zuplo/docs/blog/2022-04-25-jwt-vs-api-key-authentication/index.md

 }
 ```

 However, most API Key authentication systems offer more advanced management of keys.
-For example, an API Gateway could offer a self-serve portal where end-users issue tokens based on permissions and configuration that the API developer has set.
+For example, an API Gateway could offer a self-serve portal where end-users issue their own tokens.
 Tokens can be issued with various permissions and with custom expirations times.

 A typical API Key authentication system will validate each key as it comes in with a request.
-If the key is valid, then data is returned with that key.
-This data could be identity information, permissions, and even details about their allowed use of the API, such as rate limits or IP restrictions.
+If the key is valid, then data is returned with that key - typically information about their identity and permissions.

 ```
 function myApiHandler(request) {